OpenBMB/CPM-Live/README.md

 </div>

 ## What's New
-- 2022/11/19 **[MFTable](https://live.openbmb.org/playground/), powered by CPM-Bee (under training), is released!** Experience the capabilities of our model in a surprisingly simple way!
 - 2022/10/12 [CPM-Ant+](https://github.com/OpenBMB/CPM-Live/tree/cpm-ant-plus/cpm-live), a bilingual model, is released!
 In addition to generating Chinese/English text, you can now use our model for QA, summarization and translation tasks!
 - 2022/09/16 [CPM-Ant](https://github.com/OpenBMB/CPM-Live/tree/cpm-ant/cpm-live) is released!
 - 2022/05/29 The training of CPM-Live has launched today!
 See [training dynamics](https://live.openbmb.org/home).